Russell-Waterhouse/programming-tools/README.md

 1. I offer no guarantee of the correctness or completeness of anything in this repository.
 If you copy-paste my incomplete buggy code into your production code base, break something, and get fired, that's on you.
+2. I STRONGLY discourage using this repository to cheat on programming assignments.
+I have taken the time to create and maintain this repository because my career as a software engineer has taught me that these tools are necessary to understand.
+Please do use my work as a reference in your own learning, but don't just copy-paste it for a grade.